-Choral Mass is a sung Holy Eucharist with a full choir and more ceremonial.
-Incense is often used at Choral Mass.
+High Mass is a sung Holy Eucharist with a full choir and more ceremonial.
+Incense is often used at High Mass.
 The service lasts slightly over an hour.

 The Church of The Ascension has a small lot immediately behind our parish hall.
 If this lot is full there are several public lots nearby and street parking is readily available.
 Our church sits very close to the Rockville Centre station of the Long Island Railroad.

-Yes, but not Roman Catholic.
+We are a part of Christ’s One, Holy, Catholic, and Apostolic Church, but we are not Roman Catholic.
 The Episcopal Church is a part of the larger Anglican Communion, a group of churches that trace their lineage through the Church of England (Ecclesia Anglicana in Latin).
-During the sixteenth century, the Church of England famously separated itself from the juridical authority of the Bishop of Rome (the Pope), but in doing so it still maintained the historic faith as proclaimed in the creeds and the church fathers, and it maintained bishops in what is known as Apostolic Succession, meaning that the bishops had been consecrated in an unbroken line all the way back to the Apostles.
-During the mid-1800s a movement known as the “Oxford Movement” began, which encouraged Anglican Churches to reclaim and nourish parts of its catholic tradition and worship that had been largely neglected during the preceding centuries.
+During the sixteenth century, the Church of England famously separated itself from the authority of the Bishop of Rome (the Pope).
+While doing so, it still maintained the historic faith as proclaimed in the creeds and the church fathers, and it maintained bishops in what is known as Apostolic Succession, meaning that the bishops had been consecrated in an unbroken line all the way back to the Apostles.
+The church did, however, implement many Protestant reforms and thus some in the Episcopal Church identify as Protestant, while others identify as Catholic, yet we are one church.
+During the mid-1800s a movement known as the “Oxford Movement” began, which encouraged Anglican Churches to reclaim and nourish parts of the catholic tradition and worship that had been largely neglected during the preceding centuries.
 Anglican churches that place a strong emphasis on their role as a part of Christ’s One, Holy, Catholic, and Apostolic Church and that have a strong value of catholic tradition, are often called “Anglo-Catholic.”

 Being a part of Christ’s One, Holy, Catholic, and Apostolic Church, the Episcopal Church has much in common with the Roman Catholic Church (and likewise with the Orthodox Churches).
 We have the same creeds and scriptures, the same sacraments, the same three orders of ordained ministry (bishops, priests and deacons) and many of the same traditions.
 There are, however, a few notable differences: